 Alexander is host of The Open Mind on PBS.
 He has covered American politics, civic life and Millennials since the 2008 presidential campaign.
 His work has been profiled in The Washington Post, New York Times, Los Angeles Times, Des Moines Register, Christian Science Monitor, Variety, Medium, and on NBC News, MSNBC, C-SPAN, NPR, CNN and the BBC, among other media outlets.

-His writing has appeared in TIME, USA TODAY, Reuters, RealClearPolitics, NYT's Room for Debate, The Daily Beast, Wall Street Journal, Boston Globe and Philadelphia Inquirer, among other publications.
+His writing has appeared in TIME, USA TODAY, WIRED, Reuters, RealClearPolitics, NYT's Room for Debate, The Daily Beast, Wall Street Journal, Boston Globe and Philadelphia Inquirer, among other publications.
 He is coauthor of A Documentary History of the United States (Penguin, 2018).